-John McGowan is a professor emeritus of oceanography in the Integrative Oceanography Division at Scripps Institution of Oceanography, University of California, San Diego.
+John McGowan was a professor emeritus of oceanography in the Integrative Oceanography Division at Scripps Institution of Oceanography, University of California, San Diego.

 During his decades at Scripps, McGowan also studied coral reefs and the pearl shell fishery of Micronesia and established a system of marine reserves in Palau.
 He supervised the Scripps Shore Station Program, the daily measurements of near-shore coastal temperatures and salinities on the entire Pacific Coast.
 He began a Red Tide and Harmful Algal Bloom monitoring program at Scripps.
 He also worked with Dan Brown to co-invent the Bongo Net.
 This net has become a standard sampling tool for researchers all over the world.